lechugaa/dend-p4/README.md

 ## Execution

-In order to create the DWH clone this repo and once you have fulfilled the requirements detailed above run the following command:
+In order to create the data lake clone this repo and once you have fulfilled the requirements detailed above run the following command:

 ```